Steven Kretiuk

 Steven Kretiuk (born 4 July 1972) is a former Australian rules footballer who played with the Western Bulldogs in the Australian Football League (AFL).

+Kretiuk made his AFL debut against Fitzroy a month shy of 20 years old.

-Kretiuk was a defender and spent over a decade at Footscray, with injuries preventing him from playing many more games than the 170 he finished with.
+Kretiuk was a defender and spent over a decade at Footscray, with injuries preventing him from playing more games than the 170 he finished with.
 He finished second in the club's 1994 best and fairest awards.

-Kretiuk coached the Western Jets in the TAC Cup between 2008 and 2012.